Customers & Tiers

 Price tiers

-B2B Price Tiers ships with four default tiers, ordered from lowest price to highest:
+B2B Price Tiers ships with three default tiers, ordered from lowest price to highest:

 | Tier | Typical use |